-The furnace was shipped from the factory equipped to operate on natural gas.
-Conversion to LP/ propane gas must be performed by a licensed HVAC technician using a factory supplied conversion kit.
-Failure to use the proper conversion kit can cause fire, explosion, property damage, carbon monoxide poisoning, personal injury, or death.
+This furnace was shipped from the factory equipped to operate on natural gas only.
+Converting this furnace to LP/propane gas is prohibited.
+Converting this furnace for use on LP/propane gas can cause fire, explosion, property damage, carbon monoxide poisoning, personal injury, or death.